elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

                                  for a particular OVF)

-So let&#8217;s use -n to see all the options:
+So let's use -n to see all the options:

     [elatov@klaptop ~]$ VBoxManage import -n .vmware/Windows\ XP\ Professional/Win_XP.ova 0%...10%...20%...30%...40%...50%...60%...70%...80%...90%...100%
     Interpreting /home/elatov/.vmware/Windows\ XP\ Professional/Win_XP.ova...